Alexanderplatz: Alexanderplatz (1805–1900)

 From 1883 to 1884, the Grand Hotel, a neo-Renaissance building with 185 rooms and shops beneath was constructed.
 From 1886 to 1890, Hermann Blankenstein built the police headquarters, a huge brick building whose tower on the northern corner dominated the building.
 In 1890, a district court at Alexanderplatz was also established.
 In 1886, the local authorities built a central market hall west of the rail tracks, which replaced the weekly market on the Alexanderplatz in 1896.
-During the end of the 19th century, the emerging private traffic and the first horse bus lines dominated the northern part of the square, the southern part (the former parade ground) remained quiet, having green space elements added by garden director Hermann Mächtig in 1889.
+During the end of the 19th century, the emerging private traffic and the first horse-drawn omnibus service dominated the northern part of the square, the southern part (the former parade ground) remained quiet, having green space elements added by garden director Hermann Mächtig in 1889.
 The northwest of the square contained a second, smaller green space where, in 1895, the 7.5 m copper Berolina statue by sculptor Emil Hundrieser was erected.